-Seven tips for creating a positive culture in your classroom
+Here are seven tips for creating a positive culture in your classroom:

-- De-stratify classes to avoid a segregated culture: Cliques are the enemy of the classroom.
+Cliques are the enemy of the classroom.
 Break them down by building a new classroom-wide clique where everyone is accepted, honored, and listened to as a valuable addition to the classroom.
-To do this, make and remix groups over the first three weeks, so kids get to know everyone.
-Help them find commonalities and to see how others share their interests.
+To do this, make and remix groups over the first three weeks so students get to know everyone.
+Help them find commonalities and see how others share their interests.

-- Build routines for learning: Introduce EduProtocols and Pear Deck on day one with exciting, routine-building activities that you will use over and over through the course of the year.
+Introduce EduProtocols and Pear Deck on day one with exciting, routine-building activities you will use over and over through the course of the year.
 Remember to thoroughly establish learning routines as a whole class before moving into independent work time.
 Pear Deck blends beautifully with many of the EduProtocols and will help you to establish consistency and routine with your students.

-- Calibrate creativity: It is very likely that students are not used to thinking creatively, but creativity is precisely what you want!
+It is very likely that students are not used to thinking creatively, but creativity is precisely what you want!
 Provide positive affirmation for answers that are 'out of the box' and encourage more.
-It will take time to develop this new sense of confidence in your students, so be sure to start on day one!
+It will take time to develop this new sense of confidence in your students, so be sure to start on day one.

-- Make kids feel good: Everybody wants to be loved and appreciated—including kids.
+Everybody wants to be loved and appreciated — including students.
 Why have Girl and Boy Scouting thrived for so long?
 Because kids want to belong to a group where they can feel a sense of accomplishment.
 Let's give them a similarly positive experience in our classroom.

-- Be patient: Culture takes time.
+Culture takes time.
 It won't happen in a day or even a week.
 Spend the first week with culture building as a theme; gently taper off in week two.
 Then cycle around once a week for the first month and once a month or more as needed to continue building culture through the year.
-It will happen—be patient.
-You can find an EduProtocol sample Smart Start Schedule at eduprotocols.com!
+It will happen — be patient.
+You can find an EduProtocol sample Smart Start Schedule at eduprotocols.com.